alzwded/jakhex/README.md

   clipboard buffer
 - efficiently search both forward and backwards for an arbitrary binary string, typed in either in hex or ASCII
+- ability to edit large files, to the extent of your patience and RAM.
+  I've successfully edited files slightly larger than 4GiB.

 It has the following *limitations*: